antrea-io/antrea/docs/multicluster/quick-start.md

 you can change the YAML manifest path to: `https://github.com/antrea-io/antrea/tree/main/multicluster/build/yamls/` when applying or downloading an Antrea YAML manifest.

-Antrea must be deployed in both cluster A and cluster B. To set up Antrea Multi-cluster Gateways, the `Multicluster` feature of `antrea-agent` must be feature enabled in both cluster A and B. Multi-cluster Gateways are required for routing multi-cluster Service traffic across the member clusters.
+Antrea must be deployed in both cluster A and cluster B, and the `Multicluster` feature of `antrea-agent` must be enabled to support multi-cluster Services.
+The two clusters **must have non-overlapping Service CIDRs**.
 Set the following configuration parameters in `antrea-agent.conf` of the Antrea deployment manifest to enable the `Multicluster` feature:

 ```yaml
 antrea-agent.conf: |